What can we know about that which we cannot even imagine?

 \begin{enumerate} \item[2.]
 Restricting attention to what are, in some sense, the most universal of humanity’s achievements, the most graphic demonstrations of our cognitive abilities:

-\textit{Why were we able to construct present-day science and mathematics, but no other species ever did?} Why are we uniquely able to decipher some features of the Cosmic Baker’s hands by scrutinizing the breadcrumbs that They scattered about the universe?
+\textit{Why were we able to construct present-day science and mathematics, but no other species ever did?} Why have we -- uniquely -- been able to decipher some features of the Cosmic Baker's cooking techniques, by scrutinizing the breadcrumbs that they scattered about the universe?
 Why do we have that cognitive ability despite its fitness costs?
 Was it some subtle requirement of the ecological niche in which we were formed --- a niche that at first glance appears rather pedestrian, and certainly does not overtly select for the ability to construct something like quantum chronodynamics?
-Or is our ability a spandrel, to use Gould and Lewontin’s famous phrase --- an evolutionary byproduct of some other trait?
-Or is it just a cosmic fluke? \end{enumerate}
+Or is our cognitive ability a spandrel, to use Gould and Lewontin’s famous phrase --- an evolutionary byproduct of some other trait?
+In other words, is it all just a cosmic fluke? \end{enumerate}

 This is hardly a new question, of course.
-But it gives rise to a sequence of many other, less commonly considered questions.
+But considered carefully, it gives rise to a sequence of many other, less commonly considered questions.
 To begin:

 \begin{enumerate} \item [3.]
 Are we really sure that no other species ever constructed some equivalent of present-day SAM?
 Are we really sure that no other apes --- or cetaceans or cephalopods --- have achieved some equivalent of our SAM, but an equivalent that we are too limited to perceive? \end{enumerate}